erangaeb/backstage-apis/README.md

 ### 1.2. helm-charts

-Defines manifests and configuration of the hawk/k8s stuff(e.g argocd, monitor, calico etc).
-The argocd contains the k8s manifest to deploy the argocd in Kubernetes.
+Defines manifests and configuration of the kubernets deployments(e.g argocd, monitor, calico etc).
+The argocd contains the manifest to deploy the argocd in Kubernetes.
 The [repositories config file](https://github.com/pagero/helm-charts/blob/master/umbrellas/argocd/repositories-helm.yaml) defines all argocd app repositories of pageroonline(PO) services(`k8s/deployments` repo in `GitBlit`) and non-PO/cluster services(`deployments` repo in `GitHub`).
 When argocd is deployed in a cluster it will sync all PO apps and non-PO/cluster apps/services into the cluster through these repositories.
-Following are the main files added to the hlem-charts repo when creating the new k8s cluster(e.g hawk-2).
-These helm-chart umbrellas are linked to the deployments repo on GitHub.
+Following are the main files added to the `hlem-charts` repo when creating the new k8s cluster(e.g `hawk-2`).
+These helm-chart umbrellas are linked to the `deployments` repo on GitHub.
 When linking into the deployment repo we need to add the git commit revision(`targetRevision`) where these changes have been made in the `helm-chart` repo.
 The best way would be to take the latest commit revision of the master branch which comes after the pull requests are merged with helm-charts repo changes.

 1. `cluster-ingress.yaml`(Nginx-ingress configurations of the cluster)
 2. `cluster-monitoring`(Prometheus, Grafana monitoring of the cluster)